nchursin/sfcraft-mock-server/README.md

 ```

 For more usage examples take a look at the test classes.
 The lib is developed via TDD, which makes tests behave as specs.
+## What's inside

+The mock server framework consists of the following main parts:

+1. `sfcraft_MockServer` class - the actual mock server.
+1. `sfcraft_MockAPIResource` class - a class which actually represents a single resource that has handles responses.
+Not attached to a specific endpoint.
+1. `sfcraft_ServerEndpointResource` class - a class which actually represents a connection between API resource and endpoint.
+Dictates which code should a resource respond with.
+So you can have a single resource with the same responses, but different behavoiur in terms of endpoint and response codes.
+1. `sfcraft_RequestAsserter` interface - implement it and add to a resource to run assertion "on server side".
+1. `sfcraft_MockableHttpResponse` interface - implement it by class that represents you server response.
+E.g. you parse body into a class `ServerResponseBody`.
+Then you need to implement the `sfcraft_MockableHttpResponse` by it to be teach the `sfcraft_MockServer` to respond with it.
+1. `sfcraft_MockServerException` - exception that is thrown by `sfcraft_MockServer` in case something went wrong, e.g. misconfiguration.

+All classes except Exception are marked as isTest.
+It is only used once actually to allow MockServer construct sfcraft_ServerEndpointResource without exposing its constructor.
+Just not to encourage peopl to construct those themselves.
+They are of no use outside the server as far as I'm concerned